The many classical faces of quantum structures: Characterization

 The unitary action can also be used to determine $\cC(A)$ for small $A$ such as $\M_n(\C)$.
 Combining Lemma~\ref{lem:partition} with Theorem~\ref{thm:semidirect}, we see that $k$-dimensional $C$ in $\cC(\M_n(\C))$ are parametrized by a partition of $n$ into $k$ nonempty parts together with an element of $U(n)$.
 Two such parameters induce the same subalgebra when the unitary permutes equal-sized parts of the partition.
 This can be handled neatly in terms of \emph{Young tableaux} and \emph{Grassmannians}, see~\cite{heunenlandsmanspitters:bohrification,fauserraynaudvickers:bundles}.

 Using this concrete parametrization of $\cC(A)$ for $A=\M_n(\C)$, to characterize $\cC(A)$ it would suffice to characterize the unitary group $U(A)$.
 Surprisingly, this question is open, even in the finite-dimensional case.
 All that seems to be known is that, up to isomorphism, $U(1)$ is the unique nondiscrete locally compact Hausdorff group all of whose proper closed subgroups are finite~\cite{morris:unitaries}.
-This characterization does not generalize to finite dimensions higher than one, although closed subgroups have received study in the infinite-dimensional case~\cite{kadison:unitaries}.
-It is also known that unitary groups of C*-algebras cannot be countably classified~\cite{kerrlupiniphillips:borelautomorphisms}.
+This~characterization does not generalize to finite dimensions higher than one, although closed subgroups have received study in the infinite-dimensional case~\cite{kadison:unitaries}.
+The unitary group $U(n)$ is also, up to isomorphism, the unique irreducible subgroup of $\mathrm{GL}(n)$ the trace of whose elements is bounded~\cite{marcusnewman:unitarygroups}.
+It is known that unitary groups of C*-algebras cannot be countably classified~\cite{kerrlupiniphillips:borelautomorphisms}.
 Finally, the characterization of $\cC(B(H))$ for Hilbert spaces $H$ could give rise to a description of the category of Hilbert spaces in terms of generators and relations~\cite{heunen:ltwo}.